-Will a cover up go up in toxic flames as determined people fight to reveal the truth?
+Will this cover-up go up in toxic flames as determined people fight to reveal the truth behind flame retardants?
 Join the Thunder Bay Environmental Film Network and EcoSuperior for “TOXIC HOT SEAT” on Wednesday November 19th, 7:30 PM at the Finlandia Club above the Hoito.
 Admission is free, donations are appreciated and the post-film discussion will be lively.
 Bring friends and family and see you at the movies!

 TOXIC HOT SEAT

 Chemical flame retardants are everywhere.
 Our furniture.
 Our homes.
 Our bodies.
 But do they work as promised?
 And are they making us sick?